 The National Trust is working hard to help preserve some of our most beloved heritage and open spaces for future generations, and that involves tackling climate change to help ensure a sustainable future.

-In fact, it has pledged to reduce its energy use by 15% by 2021 (compared with a 2009 baseline), and in the same timeframe it is striving towards generating 50% of its energy from renewable sources.
+In fact, it has pledged to reduce its energy usage and at the same time, it is striving towards generating 50% of its energy from renewable sources.

 It has now installed hundreds of smart meters at the places it cares for, and it's working to add more.
 After all, it's much easier to improve efficiency if you know how much energy you're using.

 - Visit the National Trust website to find out more about how it's working towards a low carbon future.

 'Travel to 2050'

 As part of our partnership, we visited six properties with an interactive AR experience.